cgarciae/cs-lam/README.md

 CS-Lam
 ======

-Functional Programming Library for C# that intends to be as faithful to Haskell's as possible.
+The Functional Programming Library in C# for people who want to stay DRY.
+It also intends to be as faithful to Haskell's API as possible